babashka/babashka/README.md

 Goals:

 * Low latency Clojure scripting alternative to JVM Clojure.
-* Easy installation: grab the self-contained binary and run!
+* Easy installation: grab the self-contained binary and run.
 No JVM needed.
 * Familiarity and portability:
   - Scripts should be compatible with JVM Clojure as much as possible
   - Scripts should be platform-independent as much as possible.
+Babashka offers support for linux, macOS and Windows.
 * Allow interop with commonly used classes like `java.io.File` and `System`
 * Multi-threading support (`pmap`, `future`, `core.async`)
 * Batteries included (tools.cli, cheshire, ...)